Ask AI

 A freshness check is a type of asset check that allows you identify Dagster assets that are overdue for a data refresh.

-As freshness checks don't depend on a specific root cause, it makes them helpful in accounting for unknowns.
-For example, freshness checks can identify stale assets caused by any of the following:
+Freshness checks don't depend on a specific root cause, which makes them helpful in accounting for unknowns.
+For example, you can use freshness checks to identify stale assets caused by:

 • The pipeline hitting an error and failing